 If WebRTC won’t work between the browsers of any device.
 Then, it will fall back to using WebSocket for transfer.
 For info, WebSocket is just a proxy.
 Which doesn’t store any data during transit or when data passes through the server.

 As I mentioned above, SnapDrop uses WebRTC and WebSocket communications protocol.
 So, you will have to use a browser that supports any of these two protocols.
 Currently, all available browser for iOS and Android does support the WebSocket Protocol.
 And, browsers that support WebRTC are, Mozilla Firefox, Google Chrome, Opera Mini, and Safari.
 You can use any other chrome-based browser.

 In iOS or Apple devices, WebRTC will work only in Safari on iOS 13 or later.
-Because in all other third-party iOS browsers, Apple blocked WebRTC due to security precaution.
-So my suggestion is to use the Safari browser in iOS and use Google Chrome in Android.
+Because in all other third-party iOS browsers, Apple blocked WebRTC due to security precautions.
+So my suggestion is to use the Safari browser on iOS and use Google Chrome on Android.
 To transfer files from Android to iOS devices. (& Vice Versa).

 Open SnapDrop Progressive Web App.

 First, Connect both Android and iOS devices to the same Wi-Fi network.
 Both devices should be on the same network to communicate locally with each other.
-After that, open WebRTC supported web browsers in both Android and iOS devices.
+After that, open WebRTC-supported web browsers on both Android and iOS devices.
 And, visit the following link.
+Snapdrop

 Note: I have tested SnapDrop by transferring files from iPad to Android Smartphone.
 (Vice-Versa)